suab321321/VCS/README.txt

-This is local version control system you made by me.
+This is local VERSION CONTROL SYSTEM made by me.
 Only Compatible with Unix type filesystem.

 Due to large size of executable I did not upload it here,if anyone wants the